ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 By default, all users on ARCHER2 start with the default software environment loaded.

-Software modules on ARCHER2 are provided by both HPE Cray (usually known as the *Cray Development Environment, CDE*) and by EPCC, who provide the Service Provision, and Computational Science and Engineering services.
+Software modules on ARCHER2 are provided by both HPE (usually known as the *HPE Cray Programming Environment, CPE*) and by EPCC, who provide the Service Provision, and Computational Science and Engineering services.

 In this section, we provide: